-- Choose 'Add Zone' from the 'Zones' pop-out menu on the Network menu. - Position the Zone in the Network Layout View and drop it by clicking with the mouse. - The Create Zone dialog box is displayed to configure the new Zone.
+- Choose 'Add Zone' from the 'Zones' pop-out menu on the Network menu. - Position the Zone in the Network Layout View and drop it by clicking with the mouse. - LinSig will automatically connect the Zone to the nearest possible Entry and Exit Arm. - The Create Zone dialog box is displayed to configure the new Zone.

 - The Create Zone dialog box allows the following settings to be specified: - The Zone's Name.
 Zones are always named as a letter.
 Zones can be named in any order but there can be no gaps in the sequence of Zone names.
 If a Zone is given the same name as an existing Zone the new Zone is inserted in the sequence and Zones later in the name sequence are renumbered. - Arm Entering Network.
 The Network Entry Arm which the Zone feeds traffic too.
-Currently each Zone can only feed traffic to one Arm. - Arm Exiting Network.
+Currently each Zone can only feed traffic to one Arm.
+If the Zone is not providing an entry point into the network, this can be set to '(none)'. - Arm Exiting Network.
 The Network Exit Arm which the Zone receives traffic from.
-Currently each Zone can only receive traffic from one Arm. - Bus Zone.
+Currently each Zone can only receive traffic from one Arm.
+If the Zone is not providing an exit point from the network, this can be set to '(none)' - Bus Zone.
 This setting defines the Zone as a Bus Zone.
 All Routes created from or too the Zone will be Bus Routes. - Only Create Routes with other Bus Zones.
 For Bus Zones if this setting is selected LinSig will only create Bus Routes from this Zone to other Bus Zones.
 In most cases selecting this setting will give the best results as allow buses are then kept separate from non-bus traffic. - Click 'OK' to create the Zone.
 The Zone displays dotted Zone Feeds in the Network Layout View to indicate which Lanes it is feeding traffic to or accepting it from.